brunompena/zsun-resources/README.md

 | ------------- | ------ |
 | /dev/mtd6 | b8e5722762408a2b0520a95189e3e4bc |

-If your md5sum matches then your recovery image is okay and you may continue to [Boot to recovery](#boot-to-recovery) to try it out!
+If your md5sum matches then your recovery image was successfully flashed and you may continue to [Recovery Image](#recovery-image) to test it.

 If your md5sum doesn't match the one you see above then your recovery image is corrupted and you must reflash it.